quizlet/hammock/README.md

 # Overview

 Hammock is a stand-alone mocking library for the Hack language.
-At its core, it uses `fb_intercept`, which can intercept any global function or method and change its behavior.
-Hammock aims to provide APIs for mocking public, protected, private, and static methods - as well as global functions - with ease.
-The mock classes implement the [`IDisposable`](https://docs.hhvm.com/hack/reference/interface/IDisposable/) interface, so that [`using`](https://docs.hhvm.com/hack/statements/using) statements can automatically restore the original behavior of mocked functions at the end of the block scope.
+At its core, it uses `fb_intercept`, which can intercept any function and change its behavior.
+Hammock aims to provide APIs for mocking public methods and global functions with ease.
+While it is also possible to mock protected and private methods, it is generally frowned upon to do so.
+Here are some of Hammock's key features:

+- Block-scoped mocking, which automatically restores the original behavior of the mocked function at the end of the block.
+- Tracking the intercepted arguments and number of calls into mocked functions.
+- Spying on functions without altering their behavior.

 # Installation